Godsmith/trainfinity3/README.md

 - saving the game
 - train collisions
   - cannot be done until we have pathfinding that takes other trains into account/signals/manual paths
+- build platforms instead of stations
+  - done on create-platform-like-track branchs, had some issues; turned out to be a bit fiddly for the user

+### Issues

+- How to prevent the situation when, if a mine and the factory aligns, just create one long station that connects them both?
+    1. In map generation, make sure that related resources aren't spawning less than X tiles from each other, where X is the maximum platform length
+       - puts restrictions on map generation
+       + this might be wanted anyway; regardless of solution, not much fun if source and target are too close to each other.
+Also unrealistic to even consider transferring wares via train if that is the case.
+- If there is a platform max length,
+  1. what to do if placing a station just outside the station max length?
+    1. Create a new platform there.
+If so, has to make sure that we visualize the end of platforms.
+  2. what to do if connecting two stations of length X-2 with a new rail?
+    1. Extend one of them.
+Might lead to platforms changing length.
+Perhaps not a big problem, try it out.

 ### Bugs
+- creating track at end of station back diagonally along station removes platform from one too many tracks
+- cannot create station where there has previously been rail
 - wagons unloaded in the wrong direction
 - train disappeared when going to station with no coal